sully1313/A-Frame/readme.md

 ## Getting Started

-* Step 1: Place this cdn in the head of your Doc <script src="https://aframe.io/releases/0.2.0/aframe.js"></script>
+* Step 1: Place this cdn in the head of your Doc [](https://aframe.io/releases/0.2.0/aframe.js)
 * Step 2: There is no step 2.
 Start coding

 ## For more Documentation